actualbudget/actual/docs/faq.md

   **A.** That depends how you’re hosting it.

-  - PikaPods seems to refresh their image automatically.
+  - PikaPods seems to refresh their image automatically around a week after the release goes out.
   - Actual builds and publishes an updated docker image with each release.
   - If you’re on Fly.io we have a [guide for that too](./install/fly.md#updating-actual).

-- **Q.** _I have deployed actual to Fly.io but I am being charged, why is this?_

-  **A.** While we wouldn’t know for certain without seeing your configuration, it is likely that during deployment you created a Postgres database.
-Actual doesn’t need this so you can just delete it and charges should then stop.

 - **Q.** _I'm new to budgeting and learned with nYNAB.
 I'm not completely clear on how to handle credit cards.
 I largely charge almost everything to them for rewards and pay off in full.
 How do I track